saylesss88/nix-book/src/nix/lanzaboote.md

 ---

-For my system, it would allow me to do the above steps but when I saved and exited I got the red screen then blue screen and it said No Valid Keys or something like that and eventually brought me to the MOK Manager where you can manually regester keys, this is NOT what you want to do.
+For my system, it would allow me to do the above steps but when I saved and exited I got a red screen then blue screen and it said No Valid Keys or something like that and eventually brought me to the MOK Manager where you can manually register keys, this is NOT what you want to do.

+Even after this mistake I was able to re-enable secure boot and get back into the system.

-After some tinkering, I found that I was able to enter custom mode without enabling secure boot, which in turn allowed me to select the "Reset to Setup Mode"
+After some tinkering, I found that I was able to enter "custom mode" without enabling secure boot, which in turn allowed me to select the "Reset to Setup Mode"